zehengl/ez-cuisine-classifier/README.md

 ![coding_style](https://img.shields.io/badge/code%20style-black-000000.svg)

-A Python application to predict what is cooking
+A Streamlit app to predict what is cooking

 ## Environment